locka99/cpp-to-rust-book/src/features_of_rust/types.md

 The C and C++ standards are vague on what precision these values represent.
 In most compilers however a float is a 32-bit single precision value, and a double is an 64-bit double precision value.
 The most common machine representation is the [IEEE 754 format](https://en.wikipedia.org/wiki/IEEE_floating_point).

-The "long double" has proven quite problematic for compilers.
+The "[long double](https://en.wikipedia.org/wiki/Long_double)" has proven quite problematic for compilers.
 Despite expectations it is not normally a quadruple precision value.
 Some compilers such as gcc may offer 80-bit extended precision on x86 processors with a floating point unit but it is implementation defined behaviour.
 The Microsoft Visual C++ compiler treats it with the same precision as a double.
+Other architectures may treat it as quadruple precision.
 The fundamental problem with "long double" is that most desktop processors would not have the ability to perform 128-bit floating point operations in hardware so a compiler must implement code in software.

 Some GPU C-derived shader languages may also support a "half" precision 16-bit float (for interpolating values between 0 and 1 for example) but it is not part of the C/C++ standard.